-At around 12.15 p.m. today, in the Chief Justice’s court, the three judge bench comprising of Chief Justice Dipak Misra, Justice A.M.
+At around 12.15 p.m. today, the three-judge Bench comprising of Chief Justice Dipak Misra, Justice A.M.
 Khanwilkar and Justice D.Y.
-Chandrachud resumed it’s hearings in the petitions challenging certain provisions of the cow protection legislations across various states.
-In the previous hearing, the court had directed all states to file compliance reports with respect to appointment of nodal officers.
+Chandrachud resumed its hearings in the petitions challenging certain provisions of the cow protection legislations across various states.
+In the previous hearing, the Bench had directed all states to file compliance reports with respect to appointment of nodal officers.

-In the first week after vacations, the court hears miscellaneous matters everyday as is the practice.
-Inspite of most matters being heard for hardly 5-10 minutes, the court gave a patient hearing to this matter for about half an hour.
+In the first week after vacations, the Court hears miscellaneous matters everyday as is the practice.
+Most such matters are heard for merely 5 to 10 minutes.
+However, the Court patiently heard this matter for about half an hour.

 Additional Solicitor General P.S.
 Narasimha intervened to mention that since law and order is a state subject under the Eight Schedule (List II), the Union Government could not issue any specific directives.
 Aishwarya Bhati (Additional Advocate General) for the State of Uttar Pradesh (UP) immediately stood up to press the point that UP had appointed nodal officers.

 Sanjay Hegde proceeded to make his substantive arguments by referring to the judgment in Shakti Vahini v.
 Union of India where the Supreme Court had issued broad guidelines with respect to honour killings.
 These guidelines were in the nature of preventive, remedial and punitive measures.
 Mr. Hegde requested the Court to issue similar guidelines with respect to cow vigilantism.